 Ongoing follow-up care by health care professionals experienced in long-term side effects is important.
 Preventive health care, including breast cancer screening (after mediastinal radiation therapy), not smoking (after bleomycin or radiation therapy due to enhanced lung cancer risk), and reducing the risk for heart disease through exercise, diet, and medication are important steps for Hodgkin lymphoma survivors.
 Such preventative measures may foster better, long-term outcomes and offer the person some control of his or her own health.

-To continue reading this guide, choose “Next” (below, right) for a list of frequently asked questions regarding Hodgkin lymphoma in children and teens.
-Or, use the colored boxes located on the right side of your screen to visit any section.
+The next section offers a list of frequently asked questions regarding Hodgkin lymphoma in children and teens.
+Use the menu on the side of your screen to select Frequently Asked Questions, or you can select another section, to continue reading this guide.